psu-epl/psu-epl.github.com/doc/equip/printer/UM2/Ultimaker-2-SOP.md

 [Link to Ultimaker 2 user manual]( https://ultimaker.com/en/resources/16955-changing-filament)

 # About the Ultimaker 2
 The Ultimaker 2 3D printer is for printing solid 3D models from digital files.
 It has a print bed size of 22.3 cm × 22.3 cm × 20.5 cm.
-It prints only in PLA (Polyactic Acid) filament.
+It prints only in PLA (PolyLactic Acid) filament.

 # Your STL file
 You will need to have your part in .stl  (Stereolithographic) format.
 Most CAD programs such as Solidworks can export in this format.
 It is preferable that the part is designed in metric and more specifically millimeters (mm), as Cura is unable to scale between inches and millimeters.